Naomi Siegmann

-Naomi Siegmann (1933 in New York – 28 February 2018 in Mexico City) was an American artist who has developed her career in Mexico, and noted for the depiction of everyday objects outside their normal contexts.
+Naomi Siegmann (1933 – 28 February 2018) was an American artist who developed her career in Mexico, and was noted for her depiction of everyday objects outside their normal contexts.
 She began her career after she moved to Mexico with her family, learning to carve wood.
-She worked in this medium for about twenty years, before moving onto other materials, including recycled ones, in part due to her concerns for the environment.
+She worked in this medium for about twenty years, before moving on to other materials, including recycled ones, in part due to her concerns for the environment.
 During her career, she had solo exhibits in Mexico and the United States, with participation in collective exhibits in these countries and Europe.
 She has been commissioned to create monumental works in Mexico and the United States.
-Her work has been recognized through a membership in the Salón de la Plástica Mexicana.
+Her work has been recognized through membership in the Salón de la Plástica Mexicana.